 Creating and preserving the beauty of a waterway can often be a work of art when the correct elements and plants are added to the design plan.
 It is essential to keep the health and stability of the water's edge in mind when working with such elements.
 When it comes to wetland plantings, there are many benefits to planting live stakes along the water's edge where they will grow roots and make trees, whether human-made or a natural body of water.

 Live stakes are cuttings from established plants.
 They are then embedded directly into the soil along the banks of rivers or streams to grow roots and make trees.
 Using live stakes for restoration and preservation is a common and widely used practice due to rapid growth, resistance to erosion, drought tolerance, and low cost.
 However successful live staking is, only a few varieties of trees can be utilized in this manner.

 This quick rooting plant is not a tree but rather a bush.
 It spreads quickly, benefiting the waterway on which it is planted.
 The buds and the branches of this shrub change color with the season.
 It produces single fuzzy catkin buds in the Spring, and the stems are often used as an ornamental element.

 This fast-growing bush can reach heights of up to 10 feet high with a width of 10 feet.
 This bush is often found along waterways, although it also adapts well to dry land conditions.
 This plant has many beneficial properties for wetlands and wildlife.
 The quick-growing root system helps maintain the integrity of the water edges, while the flowers and fruits offer insects, birds, squirrels, and other animals.

 River Birch Live Stakes (Betula nigra)

 These trees grow extremely fast to an incredible height of up to 80 feet.
 This tree prefers to be near water.
-These trees benefit nature and the environment by providing essential food for some species of birds, shrews, voles, deer, beavers, rabbits, and squirrels and preserving shorelines.
+These trees benefit nature and the environment by providing essential food for species of birds, shrews, voles, deer, beavers, rabbits, and squirrels and preserving shorelines.